LukeShortCloud/rootpages/src/administration/file_systems.rst

 -  / = The top level root directory that the operating system is installed in.
 -  /bin/ = Binaries for common utilities for end-users.
--  /boot/ = The boot loader, Linux kernel, and inital RAM disk image.
+-  /boot/ = The boot loader, Linux kernel, and initial RAM disk image.
 -  /dev/ = Files for handling devices that support input and/or output.
 -  /etc/ = Configuration files for services.
 -  /home/ = All user home directories.